-With a background in project management and business analysis, moving, interpreting and sharing data is a big part of my life.
+With a background in business analysis, moving, interpreting and sharing data is a big part of my life.
 Consequently, I just love a good spreadsheet and creating robust and dynamic solutions with them.

 to be extremely powerful and use it extensively.
 I'm also finding more and more uses for

 Google Apps Script

 You can get in touch with me here.

 Data Analysis: I've probably got a spreadsheet for that

 Here you can access live examples of how I can import, transform and visualise data using Google Sheets.